I need a development environment that helps me debug logic using AI suggestions

 Frequently Asked Questions

-Can the environment test and fix an app autonomously?
+Can the development environment fix errors automatically?

 Conclusion